Igorollo/reddit-supplement-analysis/README.md

 # reddit-supplement-analysis
 This is a project on the text analysis classes.
 I have downloaded the whole Reddit threads since 2005 on supplements and nootropic.
+The instructions on downloading the data are here: https://www.reddit.com/r/pushshift/comments/1itme1k/separate_dump_files_for_the_top_40k_subreddits/.
 Then conducted sentiment analysis on the comments mentioning specific supplements.
 The last step is visualization